felicien-brochu/selflessheroes/leveleditor/doc/ObjectConfig.md

 -   `enabled` [boolean] if true, the spikes are up. **default:** `false`

--   `triggers` [string] comma seperated list of switch ids.
+-   `triggers` [string] comma separated list of switch ids.
 Read bellow for more details on spikes triggering system.

--   `triggersNot` [string] comma seperated list of switch ids.
+-   `triggersNot` [string] comma separated list of switch ids.
 Read bellow for more details on spikes triggering system.

 #### Triggering spikes